 Public Training Courses

 In some cases, it makes sense to send your people to public course offerings.
 I recommend it when you have a small number of Scrum Product Owners or Scrum Masters to be trained.
 Public training courses can range from $1,000 to $1,600 per person, and most will lead to certification for Scrum Masters and Product Owners.
-(See my quick guide to Agile Certification here
+(Curious about the various Scrum Certifications?
+See my quick guide to Agile Certification here.)

 Here are some successful patterns I've seen clients use over the last few years when either piloting agile or as part of an Agile Transformation.